openshift/assisted-service/README.md

 ### Deploy Monitoring

+Note: This target is only for development purpose.

 This will allow you to deploy Prometheus and Grafana already integrated with Assisted installer:

 - On Minikube